Don’t Let Your Retirement Savings Goal Get You Down

 Social Security, pension, and other benefits.
 To be as accurate as possible, a retirement savings goal should also account for additional benefits you may receive.
 However, these types of benefits typically depend on your earning history, which cannot be accurately assessed until you approach retirement.

-All of these assumptions point to why it’s so important to review your retirement savings goal regularly—at least once per year and when major life events (e.g., marriage, divorce, having children) occur.
+All these assumptions point to why it’s so important to review your retirement savings goal regularly—at least once per year and when major life events (e.g., marriage, divorce, having children) occur.
 This will help ensure that your goal continues to reflect your life circumstances as well as changing market and economic conditions.

 Break It Down